 - Offer Resolve as payment option on the checkout page

-- Process Resolve charges in your order management system
+- Process Resolve authorizations in your order management system

 - Load Resolve's credit application on your website